davecwright3/jupyter-mathematica/README.md

 jupyter-mathematica
 ```

-If the WolframLanguage Kernel doesn't appear, you may have to re-run the `configure-jupyter.wls add`.
-I have experience this behavior periodically.
-After running this command, wait ~20s and the kernel should appear.
+If the WolframLanguage Kernel doesn't appear, you may have to re-run `configure-jupyter.wls add` and then `jupyter-kernelspec list`.
+I have experienced this behavior periodically and when restarting the container.
+After running this command, wait a few secodns and the kernel should appear.